webguyian/react-ts-challenge/INSTRUCTIONS.md

 # Instructions for Code Exercise

-Your task is to convert the form to a multi-step flow, render missing options, and add validation rules.
+Your task is to convert the form to a multi-step flow, render dynamic options, and add validation rules.

 0. Create a new branch for your changes
-1. Render the appropriate step component based on `currentStep`
+1. Render the appropriate step component based on the current step

-   - The **Previous** and **Next** buttons should navigate between steps
+   - Expected flow: **Step 1** → **Step 2** → **Step 3** → **Summary**
    - Hide **Previous** button on first step and **Next** button on last step

-2. Implement `nextStep` and `prevStep` functions
+2. Update `prevStep` and `nextStep` functions to navigate between steps

-   - Use `validateStep` to determine if fields are valid
+   - Call `validateStep` in the `nextStep` function to advance only if fields are valid

-3. Render the knowledge base options as checkboxes based on `botRole`
+3. Render the knowledge base options dynamically based on `botRole`

-   - `knowledgeBaseOptions` is exported from `form.ts`
-   - Handle checkbox changes to add and remove options in the `formData` state
-   - Ensure the checkboxes reflect the current state of `formData` and don't persist values from previous selections
+   - Fix the issue where previous selections persist after changing `botRole`

 4. Implement the validation for the password rules